neuronets/trained-models/README.md

 ## Loading models for training

-All models are available for re-training or transfer learning purposes except the **kwyk** model, which its weights are not available in tf2 keras format (We are working to make it available in near future).
-These models can be loaded with `tf.keras.models.load_model`.
+All models are available for re-training or transfer learning purposes except the **kwyk** model.
+The kwyk model weights are not available in a tf2 keras format (We are working to make it available in near future).
+The kwyk models can be loaded with `tf.keras.models.load_model`.

 ```
 import tensorflow as tf